israeldvd/amounts-monitor/notes/S08_Other_constructions.md

 1. where it is generated (in this case, the place would be the `form`), or
 2. the highest-level component, given that it would be part of the UI, simply.

 Both strategies are all right.
-Here the project employs the _second option_, with a common element (or fragment ) wrapping the existing parts, old and new.
+Here the project employs the _second option_, with a common element (or fragment, as will be described soon) wrapping the existing parts, old and new.
 This serves the purpose of guaranteeing _one-root-element return_.